corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Colossus weapon works with new game features
     * Colossus weapon ignores presapients
 * 3.1.0 Ensure Zdremites have enough mining districts available from deposits
+    * Minor update for compatibility with Planetary Modifier Enhancements 2.5.0

 ## Source Code